vbucode/chatbot/README.md

-# iluza-chatbot
+# iluza-chatbot like Eliza chat bot
-# a simple chatbot
+# requrements: use tokenize
-# requrement: use tokenize
+# database need line like textfromuser:reply